grpc/proposal/A76-ring-hash-improvements.md

 determining the locations of each endpoint on the ring will be extracted from a pre-defined endpoint attribute called `hash_key`.
 If this attribute is set, then the endpoint is placed on the ring by hashing its value.
-If this attribute is not set or empty, then the endpoint IP address is hashed, matching the current behavior.
+If this attribute is not set or empty, then the endpoint's first address is hashed, matching the current behavior.
 The locations of an existing endpoint on the ring is updated if its `hash_key` endpoint attribute changes.

 The xDS resolver, described in [A74][A74], will be changed to set the `hash_key` endpoint attribute to the value of [LbEndpoint.Metadata][LbEndpoint.Metadata]